Sharown5551/population-growth-simulation/README.md

 Open `population_growth_clean.m` in MATLAB and run the script.
 It will generate a plot comparing the two growth models.
+## 📄 PDF Version

+A complete PDF version of the Live Script is included for easy viewing:
+- `population_growth_clean.pdf` — includes code, explanations, and plot

 ## Output